Preshy-Jones/frontendassessment/README.md

-ps: Pls note that sending too many requests may return an error from time to time due to using graphcms free tier.
+ps: Pls note that sending too many requests requests in a short period may return an error from time to time due to using graphcms's free tier.
+If you arrive at en error, pls wait a few seconds before filtering or searching again.
+Thank you